daynix/daynix.github.io/_posts/2023-05-06-igb-developing-a-new-device-for-qemu-part-1-introduction.markdown

 {% include 2023-05-06-igb-developing-a-new-device-for-qemu-part-1-introduction/sriov.svg %}

-The context switch between the hypervisor and VM incurs significant overhead so bypassing the hypervisor can result in great performance gain.
+The context switch between the hypervisor and VM incurs significant overhead so bypassing the hypervisor can result in a great performance gain.

 # Summary